YurelyCamacho/cookiecutter-python/docs/guide.md

   enhancing code readability, saving time on manual formatting, and allowing for fine-tuned configurations to meet specific project needs.

+- [**Prettier**](https://prettier.io/docs/en/): is an opinionated code
+  formatter that removes all original styling and ensures that all outputted code conforms to a consistent style(i.e. code formatting that won’t affect the AST) across your entire codebase because it disregards the original styling* by parsing it away and re-printing the parsed AST with its own rules that take the maximum line length into account, wrapping code when necessary.
+  Prettier offers support for JavaScript, JSX, Angular, Vue, Flow, TypeScript, CSS, Less, and SCSS, HTML, Ember/Handlebars, JSON, GraphQL, Markdown, including GFM and MDX v1 and YAML.

-Using code formatters such as _Black_ and _Ruff_ in your project helps ensure consistent and readable code, making it easier to maintain and collaborate on.
+Using code formatters such as _Black_, _Ruff_ and _Prettier_ in your project helps ensure consistent and readable code, making it easier to maintain and collaborate on.

 ### Code security vulnerabilities